FourierFlows/FourierFlows.jl/docs/src/problem.md

 ```

 The particular equation is so simple that it makes no difference performance-wise whether
 we time-step it in physical or in wavenumber space.
-For, PDEs with nonlinear terms
+For PDEs with nonlinear terms,
-time-stepping in wavenumbers spaces is much more efficient.
+time-stepping in wavenumbers space is much more efficient.
 Thus, for demonstration purposes,
 we will time-step the equation in wavenumber space, i.e.,

 ```math